-- (a) Notices of temporary vacancy of regular positions expected to be six (6) weeks or longer shall be posted in all areas for a minimum of one (1) week.
+- (a) Notices of temporary vacancy of regular positions expected to be six (6) weeks or longer shall be posted in all areas\ for a minimum of one (1) week.
 The notice shall contain the following information related to the work to be performed:

 - Nature of position

 - Qualifications

 - Required knowledge and education

 - Skills

 - Shift

 - Hours of work

 - Wage rate.

 - (b) The District may choose not to award a temporary vacancy of a regular positon to a candidate if there would be a significant effect on operational efficiency.

-- (c) The District is not required to post temporary positions created in accordance with Letters of Agreement #3 and #4, "Special" positions listed in Schedule B, casual positions and Labourer positions.
+- (c) When the term of a temporary position comes to an end, and the District intends to terminate that position within a Department, Seniority shall be used to determine which Employee holding a temporary position within the same Department is displaced, provided that Employees will only be permitted to move into temporary positions for which they possesses the required qualifications.